victorminden/victorminden.github.io/_posts/2024-04-27-python-without-python-1.markdown

 {% endhighlight %}

-Further, the example we will use for interop will be relatively contrived: we would like a function to concatenate two strings, separated by a single space, and return the result.
+Further, the example we will use for interop will be relatively contrived: we would like a function to concatenate two strings, separated by a comma and single space, and return the result.

 ## pybind11: writing C++ and liking it
 The header-only [pybind11](https://pybind11.readthedocs.io/en/latest/) library is maybe the most popular approach to Python<->C++ interoperability.